-- Bernadette Richards and Melissa de Zwart, Tort Law Principles (Thomson Lawbook, 2nd ed, 2017); and
+- Bernadette Richards and Melissa de Zwart, Tort Law Principles (Thomson Lawbook, 2nd ed, 2017)

 - Harold Luntz et al, Torts: Cases and Commentary (LexisNexis Butterworths, 8th ed, 2017);

-- Amanda Stickley, Australian Torts Law (LexisNexis Butterworths, 4th ed, 2016); and
+- Amanda Stickley, Australian Torts Law (LexisNexis Butterworths, 4th ed, 2016).

-Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.
+Students are expected to check MyUni regularly to keep up-to-date with these materials throughout the course.